Get access to everything we publish when you sign up for Outside+.

-Broccoli is high in vitamin C, which helps make the urine more acidic and hampers the growth of bacteria that cause UTIs.
+Broccoli is high in vitamin C. This helps make the urine more acidic, hampering the growth of UTI-causing bacteria.
 In one study of pregnant women, those who took vitamin C had a significantly lower risk of developing a UTI.
-And vitamin C boosts immune function overall, helping the body’s resistance to infection.
-Other foods high in vitamin C: bell peppers, leafy greens, strawberries, Brussels sprouts and oranges.
+Vitamin C also famously aids immune function overall, boosting the body’s resistance to infection.
+Other foods high in vitamin C are bell peppers, leafy greens, strawberries, Brussels sprouts and oranges.

 Try this: Grate broccoli stems and combine with shredded carrots and red cabbage, thinly sliced scallions and a dressing of yogurt, honey and apple cider vinegar; toss broccoli florets with olive oil, garlic and Kalamata olives and roast.

-Cinnamon has long been used for its antibacterial properties; it’s rich in compounds that reduce inflammation and hamper the growth of bacteria and other pathogens.
-Some studies show cinnamon compounds prevent the colonization of E. coli, the bacteria that’s responsible for most UTIs, in the bladder and urethra, and because it’s an anti-inflammatory, it may also ease some of the discomfort associated with UTIs.
+Cinnamon (Try: Simply Organic Ground Cinnamon) has long been used for its antibacterial properties.
+It’s rich in compounds that reduce inflammation and hamper the growth of bacteria and other pathogens.
+Some studies show that cinnamon compounds prevent the colonization of E. coli in the bladder and urethra.
+This is the bacteria responsible for most UTIs.
+Cinnamon, an anti-inflammatory agent, may also ease some of the discomfort associated with UTIs.

 Try this: Combine cinnamon sticks, sliced ginger, cardamom pods and vanilla bean in a pot of water, simmer for 10 minutes and strain for caffeine-free chai; mix ground cinnamon into raw honey and coconut oil and use instead of butter on pancakes or toast.

-Papaya, like broccoli, is loaded with vitamin C to support immune function and increase the acidity of urine, hampering bacterial growth.
-It’s also rich in carotenoids like beta-carotene and lycopene, antioxidants with powerful immune-boosting properties.
+Papaya, like broccoli, is loaded with vitamin C. This supports immune function and increases the acidity of urine, hampering bacterial growth.
+It’s also rich in carotenoids like beta-carotene and lycopene.
+These are antioxidants with powerful immune-boosting properties.
 Some studies show carotenoids from papaya are three times more bioavailable than carotenoids from carrots or tomatoes.
 Sweet potatoes, mangos and leafy greens are also high in carotenoids.

 Try this: Combine chopped papaya with pineapple, coconut and mint for an easy tropical salad; cook papayas in coconut milk with onions, garlic and curry powder, purée into a creamy soup and top with chopped basil.

-Kefir, a beverage made from fermented milk, is rich in probiotics, beneficial bacteria that may help prevent UTIs by keeping harmful bacteria from growing in the vagina, where they can migrate to the urinary tract and cause infections.
+Kefir, a beverage made from fermented milk, is rich in probiotics.
+Probiotics are gut-beneficial bacteria that may help prevent UTIs by keeping harmful bacteria from growing in the vagina where they can migrate to the urinary tract and cause infections.
 Studies suggest probiotics help protect against UTIs and prevent their recurrence; they’ve also been shown to reduce inflammation and support the immune system’s ability to fight infection.
 Other good sources of probiotics: yogurt, sauerkraut and kimchi.